Ruth Armstrong, MD, MSc

 Bailey Simon, MD

-Pronouns: She/Her
+Pronouns: She/Her/Hers

 Bailey grew up in an agricultural town in eastern Washington State called Walla Walla.
 Her fondness for primary care originally came from seeing how her grade school teachers glowed as they remembered her grandfather who was one of the town’s few pediatricians in the 1960s.
 She earned her bachelor’s degree in biochemistry at Reed College where she found her knack for science, research, and healthcare communication.
 Prior to medical school, she did research on the placenta as well worked in healthcare outreach and quality improvement.
 At WSU School of Medicine, she learned the most from working in rural settings, free clinics, and shelters, where she connected with people who shared experiences of having difficulty getting the healthcare they needed.
 She chose family medicine because she enjoys caring for people from all walks of life and supporting them through any health concerns that may come their way.
 Bailey is an animal lover, especially of horses, dogs, and cats.
 Her favorite outdoor activity is hiking with her partner Mundo and picking wild blackberries in the summer so she can make delicious pies for her friends and family.
 She is also a competitive powerlifter and loves strength training in her spare time.

-Josh Vargas, MD
+Josh Vargas, DO

-Pronouns: He/him
+Pronouns: He/Him/His

 Josh was born and raised in Reno, Nevada, a place with amazing proximity to all things outdoors including the beautiful Sierra Nevada Mountains.
 He previously had a career in warehousing and at 30 years old he was ready for a change.
 In-line with his love of the outdoors, he wanted to serve the rural communities that support the places that people often only visit.
 He felt the best way for him to do this was to pursue his dream of becoming a physician.
 With the support of his wife, Heather, he became the first person in his family to go to college.
 He graduated from the University of Nevada, Reno (go Pack!) where he studied Public Health.
 He then graduated medical school at Western University COMP-NW in Lebanon, Oregon.
 Throughout this process, his desire of entering rural primary care ultimately guided his path towards Cascades East.